Online Safety Alerts - Think Before you Scare

 - Huffington Post: 6 Tips For Parents Dealing With Scaremongering 'Suicide Games'

 A core value for all professionals and organisations working with children should be to not frighten or scaremonger.
-Therefore, we do not advise sending warnings out to children or parents/carers or publicising issues on school newsletters or social media pages.
+Therefore, we do not advise sending blanket warnings out to children or parents/carers or publicising issues on school newsletters or social media pages.

 Unverified warnings and hoaxes are not new issues for schools.
 “Urban legends” have been spread via word of mouth for many years; however, the use of social media has significantly increased the scale and reach of such stories.
 Even in cases where warnings are shared through traditional routes, such as via letters, they can still be photographed and shared online.
-This can be a serious concern if warnings contain names or details that could compromise criminal investigations; specific information should not be shared, unless advice has been sought from the Police and/or Education Safeguarding Service.
+This can be a serious concern if warnings contain names or details that could compromise criminal investigations; specific information should not be shared, unless advice has been sought from the police and/or Education Safeguarding Service.

-Viral scare or 'suicide' challenges often contain graphic, distressing and frightening imagery; we strongly recommend that these images should not be shared directly, especially with children and young people.
-Adults should be aware that if they mention specific challenges or content by name, it could lead to curious children and young people undertaking their own research.
+Viral videos, scare or 'suicide' challenges often contain graphic, distressing and frightening imagery; we strongly recommend that these images should not be shared directly, especially with children and young people.
+Adults should be aware that if they mention specific challenges or content by name, it can lead to curious children and young people undertaking their own research.
 Caution should still be used even if children and young people have already heard of a challenge or game.

 Although some stories and warnings circulating online may be based on facts, many have been found to be hoaxes, urban myths, “fake news” or are sensationalised.
 Sharing information or safety messages that are untrue or unfounded can significantly damage our credibility in the eyes of young people.
 Even when information comes from websites or organisations considered to be trustworthy, they may unknowingly be sharing hoaxes or “fake news”.
 It is therefore crucial that we are all critical consumers and do not always accept or believe everything we read online.